UAA Campus is Open

 The Japan Center is housed within the College of Arts and Sciences at UAA and includes a traditional demonstration Tea Room, located in the Social Sciences Building.
 Management of the Center is run by a director and is advised and assisted by a community advisory board comprised of UAA and public members including:

-- Brandon Locke, Director, World Languages, Anchorage School District
+- Brandon Locke: Director, World Languages and Immersion Programs, Anchorage School District

 Make a gift to help the Montgomery Dickson Center continue providing unique cultural